frontmeans/style-producer/README.md

 Style production is performed by CSS renderers that may be specified as `renderer` option passed to `produceStyle()`.

-By default all renderers are enabled.
+By default, all renderers are enabled.
 This may be not what you need.
 In that case you can use a `produceBasicStyle()` function instead.
 The latter enables CSS properties rendering only.
 The rest of the necessary renderers may be specified with the `renderer` option.
-This may reduce the final bundle size a little bit.
+This may reduce the final bundle size a bit.

 ### Raw CSS Text